AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

 Along with this, you will need to have a [MySQL Server](https://dev.mysql.com/downloads/installer/) running

 And an [Elastic Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) server setup

+## Remote Environment (Codespaces / Gitpod)

+There are shortcut buttons in the README to jumpstart running from a remote environment.
+When running from these remote environments, consider the following:

+- They require at least 8 GB of ram to run the databases
+- If you have a slow remote machine, then the tests may fail when you run them locally if you run them all at the same time from the root directory.
+  - Consider running the tests on at a time or configuring the DEFAULT_DELAY_IN_MS environment variable
+- The work you're doing may not need any databases to be running (i.e UI work)
+  - In this case, consider creating a smaller machine and just running the package you're developing in
+  - This is only for packages that don't make any calls to the databases.
+If you try to run the tests on the whole project without databases setup the tests will fail

+### Gitpod

+- You must start the databases using the command docker-compose up
+- Use the localhost database urls provided in .env.example

+### Codespaces

+- I had issues making the 16 gb machine work, that's why it uses the 32 gb machine.
+If you can make the 16 gb machine work, please open an issue

 ## VSCode users